Muhd-Mairaj/flask-react-project/README.md

 ## Testing

-1. Run `npm run backend` from the root folder to start the backend server.
+1. In the root folder, run `npm run backend` from the root folder to start the backend server.
 This script is added to the `package.json` file on the root folder for ease of use
 2. Run `npm start`

 ## Pre-word